jacobsalway/spark-playground/README.md

 ## Setup

-- Run `make setup` to create a Kind cluster and install all addons.
+Ensure you have [`helmfile`](https://github.com/helmfile/helmfile) installed, then run `make setup` to create a Kind cluster and install all the addons using `helmfile sync`.
-- Run `make help` to view all the available targets.